Ferrand's pushouts for algebraic spaces: Properties of Ferrand pushouts

-Only inverse implications in (i) need a proof because $g$ is a base change of $g'$.
-If $g$ is a (pro-)open immersion then $\calP'=(T;T,Z)\to\calP$ is a (pro-)open immersion, and hence so is $g'\:Z=\coprod\calP'\to X$ by (ii).
-The remaining four properties can be checked \'etale locally on $X$, so we may assume that $\calP$ and $X$ are affine by Theorems~\ref{thm:suffcondforeffpushout} and \ref{lem:affpushispush}.
+\begin{theor} Let $X=\coprod\calP$ be a Ferrand pushout, and $(\dag)$ one of the following properties: open immersion, pro-open immersion, schematically dominant, finite, quasi-finite, finite type.
+Then $Z\to X$ satisfies $(\dag)$ if and only if so does $T\to Y$. \end{theor} \begin{proof} Only the inverse implication needs a proof since $T\to Y$ is a base change of $Z\to X$.
+If $T\to Y$ is a (pro-)open immersion then $T=T\times_YT$ and hence $h\:\calP'=(T;T,Z)\to\calP$ is a morphism of pushout data.
+Since $h$ is a (pro-)open immersion, $Z=\coprod\calP'\to X$ is a (pro-)open immersion by Theorem~\ref{equivcat}(ii).
+The remaining four properties can be checked \'etale locally on $X$, so we may assume that $\calP$ and $X$ are affine by Theorems~\ref{genpushoutth} and \ref{lem:affpushispush}.
 The case of schematic dominance follows from \cite[Proposition~5.6(2)]{Fer} and the remaining three cases follow from \cite[Proposition~5.6(3)]{Fer}. \end{proof}

-\begin{rem} (i) In the case of pro-open immersions, Theorem~\ref{ferdesth}(i) actually asserts that if $X=Y\coprod_TZ$ is a composition then $Z\to X$ is a pro-open immersion.
+\begin{rem} (i) In the case of pro-open immersions, Theorem~\ref{ferdesth} actually asserts that if $X=Y\coprod_TZ$ is a composition then $Z\to X$ is a pro-open immersion.
 This justifies the terminology, since $X$ is ``composed'' from a closed subspace $Y$ and a pro-open subspace $Z$.

-(ii) The assertion of Theorem~\ref{ferdesth}(i) fails for the properties of being \'etale or flat.
-In fact, this happens for typical pinchings.
-For example, if $Z$ is a smooth curve over $k$, $T=\Spec(k\times k)$ consists of two $k$-points, and $g'\:T\to Z=\Spec(k)$ is the projection, then $X$ is a nodal curve.
-So, $g'$ is split \'etale, but $g\:Z\to X$ is a non-flat normalization morphism. \end{rem}
+(ii) The assertion of Theorem~\ref{ferdesth} fails for $(\dag)$ being \'etale or flat even for pinchings.
+For example, if $Z$ is a smooth curve over a field $k$, $Y=\Spec(k)$, $T=\Spec(k\times k)\subset Z$ consists of two $k$-points, and $T\to Y$ is the projection, then $X$ is a nodal curve.
+So, $T\to Y$ is split \'etale, but $Z\to X$ is not even flat. \end{rem}